kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

-That was a big piece of work here.
-Now let's tackle the next step.
+That was a big piece of work here but we are not done yet.
+Let's tackle the next step.

 ### Create a variables file for the module

-To make the module self contained, we need to provide it with those variables, that it needs to work.
+A module can be compared to a library or a function that we reuse.
+In analogy to that we must define the input that the caller must provide and that we need in our configuration.

-To accomplish this, take the following code and paste it into the `srvc-baseline_variables.tf` file (and save it), that we created before:
+To accomplish this, we take the following code and paste it into the `srvc-baseline_variables.tf` file, that we created before:

 ```terraform
 variable "subaccount_id" {